NataliaMSDS/CV-portfolio-Website-/README.md

 # CV-portfolio-Website-
-This was a project to build a cv portfolio for college subject
+This was a project to build a cv portfolio for college subject.